LangInteger/simuliris/theories/tree_borrows/README.md

 (swapping adjacent operations in a sequential setting) directly against the operational semantics.
 It is subdivided into
- * `refinement_def.v`: definition of a bisimulation relation for a sequential setting.
+ * `refinement_def.v`: definition of a simple notion of program equivalence for a sequential setting.
  * `low_level.v`: lemmas against the operational semantics.
  * `refinement.v`: actual proof of bisimulation between two programs in which adjacent reads have been swapped.